ApiValley/ApiFlows-Docs/Tutorial.md

 ```
 where youruserid is the value of the field userId returned in the result of the command:
 ```
-apiflows user list
+$ apiflows user list
 ```

+In can take one minute for the instances to become up and running.
 At this point, we are ready to start developping flows.
-Let start with the sinus flow.
+Let start with the sinus service flow.

 ## Node-RED basic flow